davidk/pytinysong/README.md

 Where `query` is a string (usually something like the artist name, or the name+song title):

 * request_link(query) -- Returns a (string) link to the song
-* request_details(query) -- Returns a Song() object with the song data
+* request_metadata(query) -- Returns a Song() object with the song data
 * search(query) -- Returns a list of Song() objects with data on various songs

 License
 -------

-pytinysong is licensed under the WTFPL.
+pytinysong is licensed under the WTFPL